omkarcloud/botasaurus/README.md

 - A direct sitemap link (e.g., `https://www.omkar.cloud/sitemap.xml`)
 - A `.gz` compressed sitemap

 For example, if you're an Angel Investor seeking innovative tech startups to invest, G2 is an ideal platform to find such startups.
-You can run the following code to fetch over 160K+ product links from G2:
+You can run the following code to fetch all product links from G2:

 ```python
 from botasaurus import bt